-South Street west of the courthouse square The First Presbyterian Church of Greenfield is an "opportunity waiting to happen."
-With located on the northeast corner of South and expansive open land currently used for parking Pennsylvania streets was historically surrounded and underutilized newer commercial buildings, by one and two-story dwellings and light this area is an opportune location for higher use commercial.
-Mid-block was located the Planing development.
-This area's connection to the Mill operated by various owners including Williams Greenfield Bank Plaza to the east and the Pensy Bros. and Hamilton (1886 & 1892 Sanborns), and Trail to the south is perfect for new housing, new J.D.
-Conklin and Son Planing Mill (1900 Sanborn). commercial and public space.
-The mill became the Co Op farm equipment store in 1949.
-After the 1950's many of the homes were demolished and other single-story commercial buildings were added.
+South Street west of the courthouse square is an "opportunity waiting to happen."
+With expansive open land currently used for parking and underutilized newer commercial buildings, this area is an opportune location for higher use development.
+This area's connection to the Courthouse Plaza to the east and the Pensy Trail to the south is perfect for new housing, new commercial and public space.